Bioconductor/bioconductor.org/content/help/newsletters/2015_April.md

 At the time of the first official
 [Bioconductor manuscript](http://genomebiology.com/2004/5/10/r80)
-in 2004 the project hosted
+in 2004 the project consisted of

     "... more than 80 software packages, hundreds of metadata packages and a number of experimental data packages ..."

-Eleven years later the number of software packages alone have grown more than an order of magnitude with a current count of 936 in the devel branch.
+Eleven years later the project hosts over 990 software, 900 annotation and 230 experimental data packages.

 Another quote from the 2004 paper shows that, fortunately, not everything has changed,